UlyssesApokin/RobotGeometricModel/README.md

 * rgm2_header - these are split compilation files that are used to compile the rgm2 program.
 * example - these are examples of configuration files for rgm2, which contain a text description of the geometric characteristics of the robot.

-* octave - this is a directory for prototyping a program in MatLab using the free GNU Octave software
+* octave - this is a directory for prototyping a program in MatLab using the free GNU Octave software.
+* maxima - this is the directory that stores the program written for Maxima-CAS (Computer Algebra System).

 # License